 “Never give a negative thought an inch or it will take a mile.”

-When we are anxious, we spend way too much time worrying about our health, what we said, what we did, our kids, future events, and just about anything else you can think of.
+When we are anxious, we spend way too much time worrying about our health, what we said, what we did, our kids, future events, and just about anything else we can think of.
 Cognitive distortions are specific, distorted, biased ways of thinking about ourselves and the world around us.
+Stop these 11 ways of thinking to decrease your anxiety.

 This Is Not Who You Are, It Is What You Are Thinking